 The Evaluating Evidence section of the Critical Thinking chapter of Skills4study campus gives you opportunities to further develop your information evaluation and critical thinking skills.

 The library has printed books and e-books about evaluating information in individual subject areas.
-The best way to find them is to search Summon, our library catalogue.
+The best way to find them is to search LibrarySearch, our library catalogue.

 Referencing is an essential part of studying at University.
 When writing a piece of work you will need to refer to material written or produced by others to back up and prove the points you are making.